Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 Setup 4: Triple Moving Average System (10/20/50)

 The triple system requires all three averages to align in proper order.
 This filters out weak indications while maintaining trend sensitivity.
-When 10 > 20 > 50, conditions favour long positions.
-When 50 > 20 > 10, conditions favour shorts.
+When 10 > 20 > 50, conditions favor long positions.
+When 50 > 20 > 10, conditions favor shorts.

 Entry rules: